With Beaconstac’s robust QR Code tracking platform & Google Analytics integration, it’s easy to analyze and make rapid iterations to campaigns

 QR Codes for inventory tracking can help warehouses track their inventory and products that are in transit by merely scanning the QR Code on shipping containers based on the last time it was scanned, the location of the scan, and even the time of the scan.

-Tracking packages with just a reference number can be tedious.
+Tracking assets with just a reference number can be tedious.

-QR Codes make tracking packages a lot more efficient with Beaconstac’s analytics to help track packages in real-time by analyzing the last scan, the time of the scan, and its location.
+QR Codes make tracking assets a lot more efficient as you can track packages in real-time by analyzing the last scan, the time of the scan, and its location

 With most countries across the globe re-opening, it is important to keep track of COVID-19 to prevent its mass spread.